 McQuilkin recently retired from teaching at the University of Oregon, where he taught music composition since 2002.

 Born in Los Angeles, he earned undergraduate and master’s degrees in music composition at the University of Southern California, where his teachers included Morton Lauridsen, James Hopkins, Anthony Vazzana, and William Kraft.
 He subsequently took music education courses at UCLA and received his California teaching credential, and taught instrumental music at Robert A. Millikan Middle School in Los Angeles for about five years.

-In 1990 began advanced study at the University of Oregon, where his teachers included Harold Owen and Robert Kyr.
+In 1990, McQuilkin began advanced study at the University of Oregon, where his teachers included Harold Owen and Robert Kyr.
 While a graduate student, he taught music theory, musicianship, and music literature.
 He has also taught music at Northwest Christian College and Umpqua Community College, and for several years directed the choir at Our Saviour’s Lutheran Church in Eugene.

 Several of McQuilkin’s works and arrangements have been published by Neil A. Kjos Music, and Southern Music Company of San Antonio.

 Keva Vaughan-McMorrow studied music at Mills Preparatory College in Oakland, CA., received a Bachelor of Music in Performance from Washington State University, in 1975, and her Masters of Music in Piano Performance at the University of Washington in 1982.